GentleDell/StereoSLAM/README.md

 To make sure that all required libraries are intalled correctly, a [repository](https://github.com/GentleDell/BasicCVProgram) is provided to test these libraries.

 # Results
-In July 2018, the front end has been completed and has been tested on KITTI dataset 00.
+In July 2018, the front end was completed and was tested on KITTI dataset 00.
 A brief result of the front end is shown below:
 ![kitti_00](https://user-images.githubusercontent.com/23701665/50575271-fdf2a200-0dfb-11e9-95d9-212ac70930ba.png)

 # What to do
-###1.
-Loopclosing
+### 1. Loopclosing
-In recent years, many matchine learning methods perform very well in scenaries recognition, so we would like to use matchine learning technques to realize a robust loop closure.
+In recent years, many matchine learning methods perform very well on scenaries recognition, so we would like to use matchine learning technques to realize a robust loop closure.

-###2.
-Optimization
+### 2.Optimization
 In ORBSLAM, g2o is used for optimization.
 In google's catographer and HKUST-Aerial-Robotics VINS, ceres is used.
-So, We would like to use g2o or ceres as our solver.
+So, We would like to choose g2o or ceres as our solver.